Aquablue: Aquablue, Cycle I: Volumes 1–5

-Aquablue II - Volumes 6-7
+Aquablue, Cycle II: Volumes 6–7

 This short series, set after the conclusion of the fight for Aquablue (and not actually on the planet itself) chronicles the adventures of Nao and his friends as they discover the secret of why the White Star crashed in an asteroid field.
 Introducing a number of new settings in the Aquablue universe (which was previously mostly restricted to Earth and Aquablue), it also features a number of new point-of-view characters.

-Aquablue Foundation - Volumes 8-(11)
+Aquablue, Cycle III: Volumes 8–9

 After the original storyline is wrapped up by volume 7, Nao uses his inherited fortune to create the Aquablue Foundation, with the goal of stellar exploration and the protection of native societies and lifeforms.
 In one of the first volumes, he works to secure specimens of indigenous lifeforms before a stellar catastrophe destroys a remote planet.
 However, rich big-game hunters who've come to shoot trophies on the doomed planet soon cause problems.

+Aquablue, Cycle IV: Volumes 10–11

+The activity of the Aquablue Foundation brings Nato to the planet Tetlaan in order to bring material that will allow the archaeological excavations in progress to take a decisive step.